Optimization of coarse-grained models: matching probability density in conformational space: THEORY AND METHODS

 where $\alpha$ is a positive constant.
 The gradient of the pseudo distance now becomes

 where

-With Eq.~(\ref{pc:s2p}) and Eq.~(\ref{pc:gradient}), we can minimize $s^{2}_{P}$ by using usual local minimization methods, such as the conjugate gradient method.
-In Eq.~(\ref{pc:s2p}), the penalty coefficient $\alpha$ can be any positive number in principle.
-However, it is possible to make the pressure correction more consistent with the distribution matching scheme by defining the value of penalty coefficient in following way: First, recall the expansion expression given by Eq.~(\ref{eq:s2}), if $\delta_{aa}A^{\mu}$ are orthogonal to each other but not necessarily have been normalized, then Eq.~(\ref{eq:s2}) can be re-expressed as $s^2=\sum_{\mu} g_{\mu\mu} \langle \delta_{aa} A^{\mu}\rangle_{cg}^2 $, where $g_{\mu\mu}=\langle (\delta_{aa} A^{\mu})^{2} \rangle_{aa}^{-1}$.
-Now if we add a hybrid basis function $\Delta_{aa} {\hat {\cal P}}(x) \equiv {\hat {\cal P}}_{cg}(x) - \langle {\hat {\cal P}}_{aa} \rangle_{aa}$ in the basis function set and neglect the correlation between the function and the rest of basis functions, we are able to give an appropriate value for the penalty coefficient, that is the reverse variance of ${\hat {\cal P}}_{aa}$ in the AA system, {\it i.e.},
+With eq.(\ref{pc:s2p}) and eq.(\ref{pc:gradient}), we can minimize $s^{2}_{P}$ by using usual local minimization methods, such as the conjugate gradient method.
+In eq.(\ref{pc:s2p}), the penalty coefficient $\alpha$ can be any positive number in principle.
+However, it is possible to make the pressure correction more consistent with the distribution matching scheme by defining the value of penalty coefficient in following way: First, recall the expansion expression given by eq.(\ref{eq:s2}), if $\delta_{aa}B^{\mu}$ are orthogonal to each other but not necessarily have been normalized, then eq.(\ref{eq:s2}) can be re-expressed as $s^2=\sum_{\mu} G_{\mu\mu} \langle \delta_{aa} B^{\mu}\rangle_{cg}^2 $, where $G_{\mu\mu}=\langle (\delta_{aa} B^{\mu})^{2} \rangle_{aa}^{-1}$.
+Now if we add a hybrid basis function $\delta_{aa} {\hat {\cal P}}(x) \equiv {\hat {\cal P}}_{cg}(x) - \langle {\hat {\cal P}}_{aa} \rangle_{aa}$ in the basis function set and neglect the correlation between the function and the rest of basis functions, we are able to give an appropriate value for the penalty coefficient, that is the reverse variance of ${\hat {\cal P}}_{aa}$ in the AA system, {\it i.e.},

-It is possible to also consider the correlation of $\Delta_{aa} {\hat {\cal P}}(x)$ with the other basis functions to further improve Eq.(~\ref{pc:s2p}).
-In the paper, we only simply use Eq.(~\ref{pc:s2p}) to illustrate the possibility of involving pressure matching in optimization of CG models, more discussions will appear elsewhere.
+It is possible to include $\delta_{aa} {\hat {\cal P}}(x)$ (and its some functions) in the set of basis functions, and expand the probability ratio in an extended space, thus also take into account the correlation of the new pressure-related basis functions with the other basis functions.
+It might further improve the constructed CG model in reproducing overall character of original system.
+However, for simplification, here we only use eq.(\ref{pc:s2p}) to illustrate the possibility of involving pressure matching in optimization of CG models, more works will be done in the future.